 “The transition has proven to be a relatively smooth one and I have certainly been enjoying and benefiting from the experience in its entirety.
 Beyond the knowledge enhancement that I have been gaining from the course, I am also learning more about other cultures, as well as new and different ways of doing things, particularly from an economic perspective,” she said.

-Maintaining an excellent academic record, Thomas, who is also involved in extracurricular activities at the institution, looks forward to “returning home and applying the knowledge, experiences and insights I would have accumulated by the end of the year in a way that will be of benefit not only to the scholarship stakeholders, but also the country, and by extension, the world”.
+Maintaining an excellent academic record, Thomas, who is also involved in extracurricular activities at the institution, looks forward to “returning home and applying the knowledge, experiences and insights I would have accumulated by the end of the year in a way that will be of benefit not only to the JN Legacy Scholarship stakeholders, but also the country, and by extension, the world”.

 JN Legacy Scholarship Eligibility